-Beside roof impervious area, the other major impervious area for the proposed development will be the proposed road.
-Since contributing runoff from traffic area is not encouraged toward the porous pavement.
-This green infrastructure is not applied to RRv.
 Porous pavement will be considered at the proposed building driveways and parking lot next time lot 3 depending on their feasibility.

-Step 54: Water Quality Volume by Standard Stormwater Management Practice
+Step 5: Water Quality Volume by Standard Stormwater Management Practice i Infiltration Basin/Dry Well ii Bioretention Basin

 Required water quality volume is treated by standard stromwater management practices or stormwater management manufactured treatment device certified by NYSDEC.
 Following are the stormwater management practices applied to the project.